Left Chevron

 Reporting a Medication Error

-616bcb4070200eba2fbb3aacc645866b MAcetaminophen (brand name Tylenol) is well known to consumers as an over-the-counter (OTC) pain reliever and fever reducer.
-Acetaminophen is an ingredient also found in many OTC and prescription medicines for both adults and children.
+Acetaminophen (brand name Tylenol) is well known as an over-the-counter (OTC) pain reliever and fever reducer.
+Acetaminophen is an ingredient that is also found in many OTC and prescription medicines, such as flu and cold medicines, for both adults and children.

-Acetaminophen has received much public attention as a cause of liver damage when more than the recommended amount is taken.
-In 2011, the Acetaminophen Awareness Coalition (AAC) was formed to educate patients and consumers about the safe and effective use of acetaminophen.
-The coalition is made up of leading healthcare organizations, healthcare providers, and consumer organizations.
-The Food and Drug Administration (FDA), a member of the coalition, recently issued a statement reminding consumers about the dangers of taking too much Acetaminophen.
+Acetaminophen has received public attention as a cause of liver damage when more than the recommended amount is taken.
+In 2011, the Acetaminophen Awareness Coalition (AAC) was formed to educate people about the safe and effective use of acetaminophen.
+The Coalition is made up of leading healthcare organizations, healthcare providers, and consumer organizations.
+The US Food and Drug Administration (FDA), a member of the Coalition, issued a statement reminding consumers about the dangers of taking too much acetaminophen.

-Some of the key points consumers should know about safe acetaminophen use include:
+Some of the key points you should know about using acetaminophen safely include the following:

 1. There is a large selection of both prescription and non-prescription medicines that contain acetaminophen in combination with other active ingredients.
-For example, many cold medicines contain acetaminophen for fever and pain, a decongestant to treat nasal stuffiness, and a cough medicine.
+For example, many cold medicines contain acetaminophen to help reduce fever and pain, a decongestant to treat nasal stuffiness, and a cough suppressant.
 Combining two or more products containing acetaminophen can be harmful.

-2. Consumers need to know when acetaminophen is an ingredient in their medicines.
-Always read the active ingredients on the label before taking medicine.
+2. It is important to read the active ingredients on the Drug Facts label before taking the medicine.

-• OTC products: The FDA makes sure that labels on OTC medicines list all the active ingredients.
-If you are unfamiliar with how to read an OTC label, visit: http://www.knowyourdose.org/how-read-your-label .
+• OTC medicines: The FDA makes sure that labels on OTC medicines list all the active ingredients in the Drug Facts section of the label.
+Go to KnowYourDose to learn how to read an OTC label.

-• Prescription medicine: Because of limited space on prescription labels, an abbreviation for acetaminophen, APAP, is often used instead.
+• Prescription medicines: Because of limited space on prescription labels, sometime an abbreviation for acetaminophen, APAP, is used instead.
 APAP stands for N-acetyl-p-aminophenol, a chemical name for acetaminophen.
-For example, the pain reliever Percocet contains oxycodone (a narcotic) and acetaminophen.
-A prescription for Percocet dispensed using a generic drug often has a label on the bottle that says "oxycodone and APAP."
-If you are unfamiliar with how to read a prescription label, visit: http://www.knowyourdose.org/how-read-your-label.
+So, if a prescription medicine contains acetaminophen, you may not see the word acetaminophen written out on the prescription label.
+For example, the pain reliever Percocet contains oxycodone (a powerful pain medicine) and acetaminophen.
+The prescription label for a generic brand of Percocet may list "oxycodone and APAP" on the label.

 3. Familiarize yourself with the recommended daily dosage of acetaminophen.
 Taking too much can lead to severe liver damage.

-• Children ages two years and up: The recommended dosage of acetaminophen in children two years and older depends on the child’s weight.
+• Children ages two years and up: The recommended dosage of acetaminophen for children two years and older depends on the child’s weight.
 OTC package labels will provide recommendations by both the age and weight of your child.
-However, to get the most accurate dose, it’s best to know your child’s current weight.
+However, to get the most accurate dose, it’s best to know your child’s current weight is.
 The maximum dosing should not exceed five doses in 24 hours.

 • Children ages two and younger: Currently, OTC products containing acetaminophen do not include dosing instructions for children less than two.
 Parents are instructed to call their physician for dosing instruction.

 4. Be aware that the maximum amount of acetaminophen that can be safely ingested may not be the same for every person.
-If you have a history of liver disease, drink more than 3 alcoholic beverages per day, or take other medications that can affect the liver, always discuss with your physician what the safest dose of acetaminophen is for you.
+If you have a history of liver disease, drink more than three alcoholic beverages per day, or take other medications that can affect the liver, ask your doctor what the safest dose of acetaminophen is for you.

 More Safety Articles